overkazaf/cs/README.md

 ## Future Plan
 + More coffee brands supports
 + Customatic coupon channels
-+ Custonmatic Faas based searching logic
++ Customatic FAAS based searching logic
 + Maybe we can order coffee on the terminal eventually(LOL)